gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 - *Default deepmerge* - Any shadowing will deepmerge automatically.
 If your shadowed files did not merge at all and overrode the styles you'll want to pass `preset: false` as an option for `gatsby-theme-blog`.
 - *No built in typography* - Typography is no longer part of the default styling but you can still add it in your local project by shadowing.

-### Other Migration notes
-- *Skipnav* - In order to facilitate accessibility [skip-nav](https://reacttraining.com/reach-ui/skip-nav/) is now built into the blog theme.
-If you override `header.js` you'll need to add the `SkipNavLink` component yourself.
-Additionally, if you override `layout.js` you'll need to include `SkipNavContent` manually.